 -They are also known for keeping their works quite well on schedule.

--Their most recent shows are Kyoukai Senjou no Horizon, Accel World, Nerawareta Gakuen and Love Live.
+-In recent years they have worked on Kyoukai Senjou no Horizon, Accel World, Nerawareta Gakuen and Love Live.

 Sunrise Studio 9: